-(Updated July 25, 2023) With the new sessions of the Magic of Invisible Machine Appliqué and Celtic Blessings Invisible Machine Appliqué classes coming up this fall, I thought it might be a good time to share a few of my most-used (and most asked-about) tools and notions.
+(Updated April 2024) With new sessions of the Modern Rose, The Magic of Invisible Machine Appliqué, Create Your Own Quilted Landscape, and the Celtic Blessings True Lovers Knot Invisible Machine Appliqué classes coming up in my online shop, I thought it might be a good time to share a few of my most-used (and most asked-about) tools and notions.
 These are all tools that I’ve used for years and have stood the test of time.
 I hope you’ll find this short list helpful!

 These are all affiliate links to the exact products I purchased for my own use.
 Using an affiliate link does not affect the price you pay, but it does help support my website.
 I strongly support buying from your local quilt shop whenever possible, but sometimes you just can’t beat ordering online.